Dive Deep with Blue Ocean Bob as He Takes the Lead Protecting All Life in the Sea of Kerchoo

 But when Mary is called away to a distant island, Bob has to put his fears (and those of his hummingbird guardian, Xena) aside and step into his mentor’s shoes.
 Some unlikely allies help Bob in his new role, but he soon realizes that he needs even more help.
 Thanks to a tip from his trusted friend, Earl the clam, Bob finds the perfect candidate in a young girl he meets on the shore.

-Blue Ocean Bob: Into the Lead Review
+Review of Into the Lead

 This was a wonderful book that both my child and I truly enjoyed in more ways than one.